 - Sudden policy blocks on calls that worked yesterday.

-- New “allowed uses” that exclude a project mid-run.
+- New “allowed uses” that drop a project mid-run.

 - Billing spikes tied to unexplained model retries.